metio/terraform-provider-k8s/docs/data-sources/remediation_medik8s_io_node_health_check_v1alpha1_manifest.md

 Optional:

-- `escalating_remediations` (Attributes List) EscalatingRemediations contain a list of ordered remediation templates with a timeout.The remediation templates will be used one after another, until the unhealthy nodegets healthy within the timeout of the currently processed remediation.
-The order ofremediation is defined by the 'order' field of each 'escalatingRemediation'.Mutually exclusive with RemediationTemplate (see [below for nested schema](#nestedatt--spec--escalating_remediations))
+- `escalating_remediations` (Attributes List) EscalatingRemediations contain a list of ordered remediation templates with a timeout.
+The remediation templates will be used one after another, until the unhealthy node gets healthy within the timeout of the currently processed remediation.
+The order of remediation is defined by the 'order' field of each 'escalatingRemediation'.
+Mutually exclusive with RemediationTemplate (see [below for nested schema](#nestedatt--spec--escalating_remediations))
-- `min_healthy` (String) Remediation is allowed if at least 'MinHealthy' nodes selected by 'selector' are healthy.Expects either a positive integer value or a percentage value.Percentage values must be positive whole numbers and are capped at 100%.100% is valid and will block all remediation.
+- `min_healthy` (String) Remediation is allowed if at least 'MinHealthy' nodes selected by 'selector' are healthy.
+Expects either a positive integer value or a percentage value.
+Percentage values must be positive whole numbers and are capped at 100%.
+100% is valid and will block all remediation.
-- `pause_requests` (List of String) PauseRequests will prevent any new remediation to start, while in-flight remediationskeep running.
-Each entry is free form, and ideally represents the requested party reasonfor this pausing - i.e:    'imaginary-cluster-upgrade-manager-operator'
+- `pause_requests` (List of String) PauseRequests will prevent any new remediation to start, while in-flight remediations keep running.
+Each entry is free form, and ideally represents the requested party reason for this pausing - i.e: 'imaginary-cluster-upgrade-manager-operator'
-- `remediation_template` (Attributes) RemediationTemplate is a reference to a remediation templateprovided by an infrastructure provider.If a node needs remediation the controller will create an object from this templateand then it should be picked up by a remediation provider.Mutually exclusive with EscalatingRemediations (see [below for nested schema](#nestedatt--spec--remediation_template))
+- `remediation_template` (Attributes) RemediationTemplate is a reference to a remediation template provided by an infrastructure provider.
+If a node needs remediation the controller will create an object from this template and then it should be picked up by a remediation provider.
+Mutually exclusive with EscalatingRemediations (see [below for nested schema](#nestedatt--spec--remediation_template))
-- `selector` (Attributes) Label selector to match nodes whose health will be exercised.Selecting both control-plane and worker nodes in one NHC CR ishighly discouraged and can result in undesired behaviour.Note: mandatory now for above reason, but for backwards compatibility existingCRs will continue to work with an empty selector, which matches all nodes. (see [below for nested schema](#nestedatt--spec--selector))
+- `selector` (Attributes) Label selector to match nodes whose health will be exercised.
+Selecting both control-plane and worker nodes in one NHC CR is highly discouraged and can result in undesired behaviour.
+Note: mandatory now for above reason, but for backwards compatibility existing CRs will continue to work with an empty selector, which matches all nodes. (see [below for nested schema](#nestedatt--spec--selector))
-- `unhealthy_conditions` (Attributes List) UnhealthyConditions contains a list of the conditions that determinewhether a node is considered unhealthy.
-The conditions are combined in alogical OR, i.e. if any of the conditions is met, the node is unhealthy. (see [below for nested schema](#nestedatt--spec--unhealthy_conditions))
+- `unhealthy_conditions` (Attributes List) UnhealthyConditions contains a list of the conditions that determine whether a node is considered unhealthy.
+The conditions are combined in a logical OR, i.e. if any of the conditions is met, the node is unhealthy. (see [below for nested schema](#nestedatt--spec--unhealthy_conditions))

 <a id="nestedatt--spec--escalating_remediations"></a>
 ### Nested Schema for `spec.escalating_remediations`

 Required:

-- `order` (Number) Order defines the order for this remediation.Remediations with lower order will be used before remediations with higher order.Remediations must not have the same order.
+- `order` (Number) Order defines the order for this remediation.
+Remediations with lower order will be used before remediations with higher order.
+Remediations must not have the same order.
-- `remediation_template` (Attributes) RemediationTemplate is a reference to a remediation templateprovided by a remediation provider.If a node needs remediation the controller will create an object from this templateand then it should be picked up by a remediation provider. (see [below for nested schema](#nestedatt--spec--escalating_remediations--remediation_template))
+- `remediation_template` (Attributes) RemediationTemplate is a reference to a remediation template provided by a remediation provider.
+If a node needs remediation the controller will create an object from this template and then it should be picked up by a remediation provider. (see [below for nested schema](#nestedatt--spec--escalating_remediations--remediation_template))
-- `timeout` (String) Timeout defines how long NHC will wait for the node getting healthybefore the next remediation (if any) will be used.
-When the last remediation times out,the overall remediation is considered as failed.As a safeguard for preventing parallel remediations, a minimum of 60s is enforced.Expects a string of decimal numbers each with optionalfraction and a unit suffix, eg '300ms', '1.5h' or '2h45m'.Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h'.
+- `timeout` (String) Timeout defines how long NHC will wait for the node getting healthy before the next remediation (if any) will be used.
+When the last remediation times out, the overall remediation is considered as failed.
+As a safeguard for preventing parallel remediations, a minimum of 60s is enforced.
+Expects a string of decimal numbers each with optional fraction and a unit suffix, eg '300ms', '1.5h' or '2h45m'.
+Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h'.

 <a id="nestedatt--spec--escalating_remediations--remediation_template"></a>
 ### Nested Schema for `spec.escalating_remediations.remediation_template`